-Apex Hotels Group operates 10 Hotels across London, Edinburgh, Glasgow, Dundee and Bath, and a Laundry facility operating in Livingston.
+Apex Hotels Group operates eight Hotels across London, Edinburgh, Glasgow, Dundee, and Bath, and a laundry facility operating in Livingston.
 This statement is made on behalf of Apex Hotels Group, only pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Apex Hotels' slavery and human trafficking statement.
 We are committed to ensuring that we conduct our business ethically and with integrity.
-We do not tolerate any forced or compulsory labour or human trafficking and are firmly committed to ensuring that no such behaviour takes place within the Apex Hotels group.
+We do not tolerate any forced or compulsory labour or human trafficking and are firmly committed to ensuring that no such behaviour takes place within the Apex Hotels Group.

 Our Supply Chain: